xlab-uiuc/uRTS-ae/experiment/README.md

 `mode` can be `urts`, `reall`, `ekst` (Ekstazi+ in the paper), and  `unsafe` (Ekstazi- in the paper);\
 `project` can be `hcommon`, `hdfs`, `hbase`, `alluxio`, and `zookeeper`.

+Because this step is time-consuming, we provided the results of the five projects in [data/csv_files](https://github.com/xlab-uiuc/uRTS-ae/tree/main/data/csv_files).

 ## Parse Experiment Results
 After finishing all 4 modes for one project, you can follow the steps to get CSV files and PDF figures shown in the paper.